Ze7Hu/Note-Taker-App/README.md

 # Description

 Note Taker application allows users to write, save and delete notes so that they can organise their work and keep track of the tasks that they have conpleted.
-When the user will open this application,  they will be presented with a page whereby when they write their notes, a save icon will then appear on the right-hand side which will allow them to save their iput.
+When the user will open this application,  they will be presented with a page whereby when they write their notes, a save icon will then appear on the right-hand side which will allow them to save their input.
 Saved notes will appear on the left-hand side along side a delete icon,  which users can click on to delete their notes when needed.

 # Used Technologies

-Javascript
+JavaScript

 Node.js